National Farmers' Union of England and Wales: NFU Cymru

 NFU Cymru is the constituent Welsh branch of the NFU.
 It was formed in 1999 in response to Welsh devolution and the formation of the Welsh Senedd.
-NFU Cymru's current president is Aled Jones who has held the role since 2022.
+As of 2026, the president is Abi Reader.

 NFU Cymru is based at the Royal Welsh Showground in Builth Wells.

 NFU Cyrmu nominates one of the two employers' representatives on the seven-member Agricultural Advisory Panel for Wales.

 British Agriculture Bureau

 The British Agriculture Bureau (BAB) is the joint office of the NFU, the National Farmers' Union of Scotland and Ulster Farmers' Union in Brussels.
 The BAB lobbies for the British farming industry in regards to European Union policy.

 Presidents

 List of presidents of the NFU since 1945: